fabrizzioRP/auth-backend-ts/README.md

 npm install
 ```

-2. After Execute, check ".example.env" and complete these variables, example:
+2. Before running, make sure to check the ".example.env" file and fill in these variables, example:

 ```
 PORT=5000